AtB-AS/planner-web/README.md

 Version is based on `package.json`.
 We should always keep this in sync with the generated version in Releases so the changelog is correct.

+#### Release flow

+1. Bump version in `package.json`.
+Should match the coming release on Github

-Generate asset files to check in by running the following command:
+2. Generate new asset files to check in by running the following command:

 ```sh
 yarn generate-widget-version